eecs-autograder/autograder-full-stack/README.md

 - Changing the package.json file in autograder-website

 ## Finish setting up the database
-Run these commands in a _new_ terminal window.
+After starting the docker images with the ``docker-compose -f docker-compose-dev.yml up`` command, you should run these commands in a _new_ terminal window.

 Apply Django migrations:
 ```